DoS Attack Overview

 Firewall DoS Attacks Overview

-If attackers discover the presence of the Juniper Networks firewall, they might launch a DoS attack against it instead of the network behind it.
+If attackers discover the presence of the Juniper Networks firewall, the attackers might launch a DoS attack against it instead of the network behind it.
 A successful DoS attack against a firewall amounts to a successful DoS attack against the protected network in that it thwarts attempts of legitimate traffic to traverse the firewall.

 An attacker might use session table floods and SYN-ACK-ACK proxy floods to fill up the session table of Junos OS and thereby produce a DoS.